 Rheem heat pumps may not display an error code, but the monitor may display a flashing light.
 What does it mean?
 It depends on how it’s flashing rocket mobile!
 The meaning of the particular flashing you’re seeing can easily be checked in the owner’s guide, and if you can’t easily remedy the situation, a service call is inevitable.

 3. Pilot Light Gone Out?

 Luckily, you’ve run across an issue with your gas Rheem hot water system that is very quick to fix.
 It’s just a matter of turning the main gas supply knob to the off position and then walking away for a few minutes so any residual gas can flow out of the system.
-When you get back, turn the knob to the pilot position, push it all the way in, hold it for up to 30 seconds, and then start pressing the igniter button until you hear or see the re-lighting occur.
+When you return, turn the knob to the pilot position, push it all the way in, hold it for up to 30 seconds, and then press the igniter button until you hear or see the re-lighting occur.
 Hold the knob down for a bit longer, making sure the flame remains lit.
 That’s it!

 4. Water Leaking From The Relief Valve?

 If it’s just a small quantity of water dripping out of any valve on your Rheem unit, that’s entirely normal – in fact, the valve is just doing what it does.
 But if you’re filling up an entire bucket every day or so, there’s probably something wrong – so it’s time to make that service call and see the deeper issue with a leaking hot water system.

 Slightly inconsistent hot water temperature from your continuous-flow heater is a common feature of the technology, but if the problem is noticeable, read on.
 What could be happening is that any water-saving measures you have in place – flow restrictors or water-saving taps – may be tricking your Rheem into thinking there’s no particular need to heat it.
 But that’s easily fixed by asking a local Melbourne plumber about increasing your hot water flow rate.